 Import / Export

-This chart shows the exchange of energy with neighbouring countries, Germany, Austria, Italy and France.
+This chart shows the Swiss electricity producer's exchange of energy with neighbouring countries, Germany, Austria, Italy and France.
 The arrow points towards Switzerland when Switzerland is currently importing more active power from a neighbouring country than it is exporting.
 The arrow points towards the neighbouring country when Switzerland is currently exporting more active power than it is importing.

 Wide Area Monitoring